ForJournalism/fj-charting-and-visualization/README.md

 * Using that template to create a full-blown auto-generated table
 * Showing/hiding table viz based on media queries -- should be a concept review

-## VIII.
+## IV.
 D3 - Add physics-based animations to your graphs, understand diff between this and other tools

 * Note: This is not to show you how to use it, just to explain why it might be worth digging into, and show off what goes into it.
 * lots of talk about D3 -why is it different (great for motion, lack of IE compatibility)

-## IX.
-Learn how to learn to move forward from here
+## X. Learn how to learn to move forward from here

 * how to look things up in documentation
 * power of stackoverflow